de Sitter swampland bound in the Dirac-Born-Infeld inflation model: Introduction

-In addition, we point out that in the case of quadratic potential, a natural bound for $\epsilon_H$ can be obtained from the infrared (IR) cutoff for the modulus.
-The IR cutoff here is introduced to protect EFT from descent of KK modes near the throat.
-This in fact is a part of so-called model dependent backreaction argument restricting viable DBI model.
+In addition, we point out that in the case of quadratic potential, a natural bound for $\epsilon_H$ can be obtained from the IR cutoff for the modulus.
+The IR cutoff here is introduced to protect the EFT from descent of KK modes near the throat.
+This in fact is a part of so-called model-dependent backreaction argument restricting the viable DBI model.
 Indeed, it turns out that the original DBI model is easily spoiled by two types of backreaction: \begin{itemize} \item[1.]
-Model dependent backreaction \cite{Maldacena} : Deformation of the warp factor by the backreaction from the potential.
+Model dependent backreaction \cite{Maldacena} is a deformation of the warp factor by the backreaction from the potential.
 Combined with the IR cutoff, this excludes the DBI model driven by the simple quadratic potential, $V=(1/2) m^2 \phi^2$, unless $m$ is much heavier than the typical mass scale of light particles living on the brane. \item[2.]
-Model independent backreaction \cite{Chen:2008hz} : Deformation of the warp factor by Hubble expansion of the brane world volume. \footnote{In the DBI model, the energy density is dominated by the potential, so deformation of the warped factor by Hubble expansion includes that by the potential.
-Whereas model dependent backreaction focuses on the viable field range for EFT to exclude the specific quadratic potential, model independent backreaction considers generic effects of the Hubble parameter.} The position of the throat is shifted and the modulus speed is uncontrollably boosted such that acceleration stops before sufficient amount of e-folds. \end{itemize} As shown in Ref. \cite{Chen:2008hz}, reduction of the model independent backreaction effect through non-renormalizable terms or interaction with bulk fields is regarded as a tuning similar to the attempt to solve the $\eta$ problem.
+Model-independent backreaction \cite{Chen:2008hz} is a deformation of the warp factor by Hubble expansion of the brane world volume. \footnote{In the DBI model, the energy density is dominated by the potential, so deformation of the warped factor by Hubble expansion includes that by the potential.
+Whereas model-dependent backreaction focuses on the viable field range for EFT to exclude the specific quadratic potential, model-independent backreaction considers generic effects of the Hubble parameter.} The position of the throat is shifted, and the modulus speed is uncontrollably boosted such that acceleration stops before a sufficient amount of $e$-folds. \end{itemize} As shown in Ref. \cite{Chen:2008hz}, reduction of the model-independent backreaction effect through nonrenormalizable terms or interaction with bulk fields is regarded as a tuning similar to the attempt to solve the $\eta$ problem.
 It is another way to reveal difficulty in quasi-dS spacetime construction.
-On the other hand, the model dependent backreaction argument provides a bound for $\epsilon_H$ parametrizing the tuning for quasi-dS spacetime in terms of the modulus mass.
+On the other hand, the model-dependent backreaction argument provides a bound for $\epsilon_H$ parametrizing the tuning for quasi-dS spacetime in terms of the modulus mass.

-Finally, in the non-relativistic regime the warp factor is interpreted as a potential hence we can apply for the dS swampland conjecture to it.
-From this we obtain the upper limit of the dS swampland bound value.
+Finally, in the nonrelativistic regime the warp factor is interpreted as a potential; hence, we can apply the dS swampland conjecture to it.
+From this, we obtain the upper limit of the dS swampland bound value.